California, Colorado, Destinations, Montana, National Parks, Tennessee, Utah

 Image from expedia.com

 Famous for skiing in winter and mountain adventures in summer, Park City is perfect for active families.
 Winters are especially popular in this mountain vacation destination, as there are great opportunities to try out some winter sports.
 Did you know that Park City Mountain is the largest ski area in the U.S.?
-That’s just one of the things that makes Park City one of the best ski resorts for families in North America.
+That’s just one of the things that makes Park City one of the best ski resorts for families in North America as well as one of the best year-round family vacation spots in Utah.

 Top Things to Do: